buchin/badwords/README.md

 (boolean) true
 */

-Badwords::isDirtyNegate("You are not an asshole");
+Badwords::negationCheck("You are not an asshole");
 /*
-When string contains a negator like not, aren't, etc before the offensive word it returns 1
+When string contains a negator like not, aren't, etc before the offensive word it returns 0
 Output:
 -1 means NOT FOUND
-0 means found but no negator (const NEGATE) found before the offensive word 1 means found with a negator (const NEGATE) before the offensive word
+0 means found with a negator before the offensive word (Neutral) 1 means offensive word was found

+Note: The negator can appear before an article just like the example above, or directly before the bad word E.g of articles: "a", "an", "the"
 */

 Badwords::strip('Blood sugar sex magic');